UTAid/TAidBackend/README.md

 ### Set-up
 The code uses python2.
 Follow the instructions to setup a local server in your machine:
+* `sudo apt-get install python-pip` - This will install pip
 * `sudo pip2 install -r requirements.txt` - This will install all the dependencies found in the requirements.txt file
 * `python2 manage.py makemigrations` - Creates new migrations based on the changes you have made to your models (placed here just to be cautious)
 * `python2 manage.py migrate` - Applies the migrations and sets up the database